IceBucket420/IceBucket420.github.io/README.md

 Users stories:
--As a customer, I want to buy the lego sets, so that I can build Legos
-- As a lego fanatic, I want to learn more about Legos and share my interest with other people, so that I can grow my interest in Legos.
+-As a customer, I want to buy the lego sets, so that I can build Legos -As a lego fanatic, I want to learn more about Legos and share my interest with other people, so that I can grow my interest in Legos.
 -As a regular customer, I would want an easy way to access the legos I'm interested in, so that I can get more Legos.

 ## Features